AI Regulatory Compliance for New Zealand

 Regulatory Obligations Mapping

-We audit your AI systems and map every applicable NZ obligation: Privacy Act principles, sector regulator expectations, Fair Trading Act requirements, Companies Act director duties, and where relevant, Treaty obligations.
-You receive a clear register of what applies, what you are currently doing, and where the gaps are.
+We audit your AI systems and map every applicable NZ obligation: Privacy Act 2020 principles, FMA and RBNZ expectations, Fair Trading Act 1986 requirements, Companies Act 1993 director duties, and where relevant, Treaty of Waitangi obligations.
+You receive a clear register of what applies, what your organisation is currently doing, and where the gaps are.

 Regulatory Compliance Framework Development

 Structured compliance programme with controls, policies, and processes mapped to your specific regulatory obligations.
-Includes a regulatory change monitoring process so your compliance posture evolves as NZ guidance matures.
-Designed to demonstrate governance maturity to regulators, auditors, and boards.
+Includes a regulatory change monitoring process so your compliance evolves as NZ guidance matures, including alignment with the OECD AI Principles and the National AI Strategy.

 Focused assessment of your AI systems against all 13 Information Privacy Principles.
-Identifies where your AI data handling creates privacy risk, maps data flows including cross-border transfers under Principle 12, and establishes the transparency and accuracy controls the Privacy Commissioner expects.
+We identify where your AI data handling creates privacy risk, map data flows including cross-border transfers under Principle 12, and establish the transparency and accuracy controls the Office of the Privacy Commissioner expects.

 Ongoing Regulatory Compliance Advisory

-Monthly or quarterly retainer providing continuous regulatory monitoring, compliance programme updates as NZ AI guidance evolves, Privacy Commissioner engagement preparation, and support for sector regulator interactions.
-Critical during this period of rapid regulatory development.
+Monthly or quarterly retainer providing continuous regulatory monitoring, compliance programme updates as NZ AI guidance evolves, Privacy Commissioner engagement preparation, and support for FMA and RBNZ interactions.
+We keep your organisation ahead of the curve during this period of rapid regulatory development.

 Frequently Asked Questions